mendix/docs/content/en/docs/appstore/widgets/combobox.md

 ---
-title: "Image"
+title: "Combobox"
 url: /appstore/widgets/combobox/
 category: "Widgets"
-description: "Describes the configuration and usage of the Image widget, which is available in the Mendix Marketplace."
+description: "Describes the configuration and usage of the Combobox widget, which is available in the Mendix Marketplace."
 tags: ["marketplace", "marketplace component", "widget", "combobox", "platform support"]
 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 ---